dpurgin/harbour-callrecorder/README.md

 ####Playback slider stucks or shows irrelevant time codes

 This is often caused by playing back a recording whose sample rate is neither 44.1 kHz nor 32 kHz.
-For some reason the underlying QtMultimedia or gstreamer may screw durations or not be able to play short recordings (up to 10 sec). **Nevertheless, the recordings are not corrupted and can be played back on a desktop computer**.
+For some reason the existing implementation may screw durations or not be able to play short recordings (up to 10 sec). **Nevertheless, the recordings are not corrupted and can be played back on a desktop computer**.

 ###Version 0.3